jakezatecky/react-checkbox-tree/README.md

 ### Render Component

 A quick usage example is included below.
 Note that the react-checkbox-tree component is [controlled](https://facebook.github.io/react/docs/forms.html#controlled-components).
-In other words, as a stateless component, you must update its `checked` and `expanded` properties whenever a change occurs.
+In other words, you must update its `checked` and `expanded` properties whenever a change occurs.

 ``` jsx
 import React from 'react';